 Figure 2: Run times for (left) strong scaling test from 64 to 4096 cores; (right) weak scaling test from 64 to 32768 cores.
-We have run a comparison with 256 cores on 8 nodes on NERSC Cori I. On a uniform grid with 10 points, the HPGMG benchmark [1] takes 6.1 seconds with 10 V-cycles [4].
-The solve time for our MLC is 10.7 seconds for 10 grid points that are adaptively distributed, but with only 0.2% of the domain refined at the finest level.
+[1] takes 6.1 seconds with 10 V-cycles [4].
+The solve time for our MLC is 10.7 seconds for 109 grid points that are adaptively distributed, but with only 0.2% of the domain refined at the finest level.
 So the run time per grid point of MLC is roughly comparable to that of HPGMG, but the great advantage of MLC is adaptive mesh refinement, concentrating grid points in local regions of interest.
 ACKNOWLEDGMENTS This research was supported at the Lawrence Berkeley National Laboratory by the Office of Advanced Scientific Computing Research of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
 REFERENCES - Mark F. Adams, Jed Brown, John Shalf, Brian Van Straalen, Erich Strohmaier, and Samuel Williams.
 2014.
 HPGMG 1.0: A Benchmark for Ranking High Performance Computing Systems.
 (05 2014). - [2] C. Kavouklis and P. Colella.
 2016.
 Computation of Volume Potentials on Structured Grids Using the Method of Local Corrections. arXiv preprint arXiv:1702.08111 (2016). submitted to CAMCoS. - [3] P. McCorquodale, P. Colella, G. Balls, and S. Baden.
 2007.
 A local corrections algorithm for solving Poisson's equation in three dimensions.
 Communications in Applied Mathematics and Computational Science 2, 1 (2007), 57-81. - [4] Samuel Williams.
 2018. private communication.